codatio/codat-docs/docs/introduction/testing.md

 1. Your test client will have a separate set of API keys, and you may need to maintain different credentials for the integrations in the test instance.

 2. To see the new client once it's been created, you will need to reauthenticate.
-Log out and lock back in if you are using Portal, or get a new token if you are using our APIs.
+Log out and log back in if you are using Portal, or get a new token if you are using our APIs.

 3. Test clients are limited to 50 active connected companies and are not included in the billing.